jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## pic of crazy mercer Jordan and Max K

-So this brings up the question of what our team does do.
+So this brings up the question of what our team actually does.

 The inbox is only the beginning.